xmtp/xmtp-dot-org/docs/integrations/ulink.md

 import TabItem from "@theme/TabItem";
 import {ULink} from "@site/src/components/UWidgets/ULink";

-# Link Landing
+# Contact Page

-The `Ulink` widget is a React component that displays a page based on its ENS or domain and shows different buttons for contacting through XMTP.
+The `ULink` widget is a React component that displays a page based on its ENS or domain and shows different buttons for contacting through XMTP.

 <div className="widget-container ulink">
 <ULink